ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: Introduction

 The first edition of ASVspoof in 2015~\cite{Wu-ASVspoof2015} focused on the development of CMs for the detection of VC and TTS attacks.
 For the subsequent edition in 2017, the focus switched to replay attacks.
 The third edition, ASVspoof 2019, was the first to address all three attack types through two separate tasks involving: (i)~a logical access (LA) scenario involving VC and TTS attacks generated using a set of different statistical and neural methods; (ii)~a physical access (PA) scenario involving replay attacks implemented in a large number of simulated acoustic environments.

 While the overall scope of ASVspoof challenges has been steadily expanding with the introduction of new attack algorithms, evaluation scenarios, and performance metrics~\cite{Kinnunen2020-tDCF-fundamentals}, the technical quality of the audio data to date has remained high; the data is relatively free of additive noise and encoding, compression and transmission artifacts.
-While experiments with clean data detached from the complexities of the real world have a legitimate role in basic research, the prolonged use of such data may promote the development of CM solutions which fail to generalize to in-the-wild application scenarios where external distortions are commonplace.
-Furthermore, the past ASVspoof training, development and evaluation sets all originate from the same VCTK source corpus~\cite{vctk}.
+While experiments with clean data detached from the complexities of the real world have a legitimate role in basic research, the prolonged use of such data may promote the development of CM solutions which fail to generalize to application scenarios in the wild where external distortions are commonplace.
+Furthermore, the past ASVspoof training, development and evaluation sets all originate from the same source corpus: either VCTK~\cite{vctk} or RedDots~\cite{lee15_interspeech}.
 This may hinder the design of CMs which generalize to other domains with different speech characteristics.

 As illustrated in Fig.~\ref{fig:ASVspoof21_overview}, the move towards an evaluation using speech data which is more representative of practical applications was the essence of the ASVspoof 2021 challenge.
 It sought to benchmark the latest CM solutions in more realistic conditions in which speech data undergoes coding, compression and transmission across telephony channels (LA task, left in Fig.~\ref{fig:ASVspoof21_overview}), or undergoes acoustic propagation in a real physical space (PA task, middle in Fig.~\ref{fig:ASVspoof21_overview}).
 ASVspoof 2021 also introduced the new deepfake (DF) task (right in Fig.~\ref{fig:ASVspoof21_overview}) in which adversaries aim not to deceive an ASV system, but merely fabricate an utterance in the voice of a target speaker.
 The goal may be to harm the reputation of a well-known personality or to manipulate society by disseminating disinformation or fake news~\cite{DeepfakesNews1,DeepfakesNews2}.
 The aim behind the new DF task is to assess the robustness of spoofing detection solutions when used to detect compressed manipulated speech data of varying characteristics posted online.
 The scenario is simulated by processing audio files from different sources with various codecs used in social media.